-A roof left unchecked can cause a variety of problems, yet for some reason it is often ignored.
+Roofs left unchecked can cause a variety of problems, yet for some reason they are often ignored.
 Budget concerns are the most prevalent reason and often as weighty as the roof hanging over our heads.
 But the long-term cost of the roof can be dramatically lowered with preventative maintenance.

 Preventative maintenance is the key to both a healthy roof and a stable budget.
 The goal is to stop problems before they start, therefore avoiding costly repairs and replacements.
 In order to maintain the structural integrity of the roof, a walkover assessment is recommended twice a year, specifically during spring and fall, to protect the structure from harsh conditions.